Home composting

 Why compost?

-Did you know, composting at home for just one year can save global warming gases equivalent to all the CO2 your kettle produces annually, or your washing machine produces in three months?
+- Composting for one year can save greenhouse gases equivalent to all the CO₂ produced by your kettle in a year, or your washing machine in three months.

 Benefits for your garden